-Charged with adultery and high treason and realising her horrific fate, the eighteen year old Queen lost control and became hysterical.
+Charged with adultery and high treason and realizing her horrific fate, the eighteen-year-old Queen lost control and became hysterical.
 In an appalling and piteous scene, she had to be dragged into the barge which was to conduct her, via the river, to the Tower.
-As the barge carrying the distraught Catherine passed under Tower Bridge, the decapitated heads of her young lovers, Francis Dereham and Thomas Culpeper, were clearly visible on pikes above her.
+As the barge carrying the distraught Catherine passed under Tower Bridge, the decapitated heads of her young lovers, Francis Dereham and Thomas Culpeper, were visible on pikes above her.
 Following in the footsteps of Anne Boleyn, she entered the Tower by the dreaded Traitor's Gate.

-When informed on 12th February, 1542, that she was to die the following day, Catherine practiced the macabre act of laying her head upon the block prior to her execution, so that she might die well, as befitted a queen and she succeeded.
+When informed on 12th February 1542, that she was to die the following day, Catherine practised the macabre act of laying her head upon the block prior to her execution, so that she might die well, as befitted a queen and she succeeded.
 Catherine died by the axe on Tower Green, displaying more dignity at her end than she had ever done in life.
 Her Lady-in-Waiting, Jane, Viscountess Rochford, was also sent to the block, for her part in procuring Catherine's lovers.
-The highly nervous Lady Rochford, in a frantic state, mounted the blood splattered scaffold immediately after her mistress and was similarly dispatched by the headsman.
+The highly nervous Lady Rochford, in a frantic state, mounted the blood-splattered scaffold immediately after her mistress and was similarly dispatched by the headsman.

 The aged Margaret, Countess of Salisbury, last of the Plantagenets and the mother of Cardinal Pole, was also executed in the Tower under Henry VIII.
 Her eldest son, Henry, Lord Montagu, had previously been imprisoned in the Beauchamp Tower and later executed for his Yorkist blood.
 As Henry's cousin, the Countess was also deemed by the pathologically suspicious King as too near to the throne to be left alive.